Assault Lawyers in Denver Seeking Justice for Your Pain and Suffering

 - Grabbing a person with the intent of harming them

-- Using violence to threaten a person or a physical weapon
+- Using violence or a weapon to threaten someone

 - Understand your rights, including the right to remain silent and avoid answering any questions without the protection of a lawyer